etychon/iox-aarch64-ftpserver/README.md

+# IOx-based FTP server for Cisco ARM-based devices like IR1101 and IR1800

+# How to

 On your local compter, even if this is x86, you can execute the Docker container to try things out with: